Import Terraform Configuration

 To use current state as configuration, you will:

-After importing the resource, copy the Terraform state into a configuration file.
+Copy the Terraform state for the imported resource into a configuration file.
 You will base the configuration for the resource on its definition in state.

 Run